dart-lang/site-www/src/codelabs/async-await.md

 * Writing to a database.
 * Reading data from a file.

+Such asynchronous computations usually provide their result as a `Future` or, if the result has multiple parts, as a `Stream`.
+These computations introduce asynchrony into a program.
+To accommodate that initial asynchrony, other plain Dart functions also need to become asynchronous.

-To perform asynchronous operations in Dart, you can use the `Future` class and the `async` and `await` keywords.
+To interact with these asynchronous results, you can use the `async` and `await` keywords.
+Most asynchronous functions are just async Dart functions that depend, possibly deep down, on an inherently asynchronous computation.

 ### Example: Incorrectly using an asynchronous function